alexbaryzhikov/city-eats/README.md

 ## Architecture

 The architecture is built around **Android Architecture Components**.
-Logic is kept away from Activity and Fragment and moved to **ViewModel**.
-Data is observed using **Kotlin Flows** and the **Data Binding Library** binds UI components in layout to the app's data sources.
+Logic is kept away from UI components and moved to **ViewModel**.
+Data is observed using **Kotlin Flows** and the **Data Binding Library**.

-The **Data layer** handles data operations.
-User location data comes from a fake location provider, venues data is stored remotely and is fetched and stored in memory, and user preferences are stored in **DataStore**.
+User location data comes from a fake location provider, venues data is fetched from backend and stored in memory, and user preferences are stored in **DataStore**.
 Repository components are responsible for handling all data operations and abstracting the data sources from the rest of the app.

-A **Domain layer** sits between the data layer and the presentation layer, and handles discrete pieces of business logic off the UI thread.

-The **Navigation component** is used to implement navigation in the app, handling Fragment transactions and providing a consistent user experience.

-UI tests are written with **Espresso** and unit tests use **Junit4** with **Mockito**.

-The **Jetpack Benchmark library** is used to benchmark code from within Android Studio.
-This enables us to automate measuring and monitoring initial startup time.

 **Dependency Injection** is implemented with **Hilt**.

+## Roadmap

+City Eats app is a work in progress, and the following non-feature requirements are due to be implemented before it is ready for publishing:

+- navigation (e.g. **Navigation Component**)
+- warning/error log aggregation (e.g. **Firebase Crashlytics**)
+- analytics events aggregation
+- UI tests and unit tests
+- launcher icon
+- certificate and signing config

+It's also good to have early:

+- automated code style check (e.g. **Spotless**)
+- performance tests
+- theme and design components
+- accessibility labels for UI elements